Kepler Media Kit

-- Kepler will be looking for planets from one-half to 10 times the Earth’s mass that dwell in the habitable region of a Sun, also known as "The Goldilocks Region" - a region around a sun that is perfect for liquid water.
+- For four years, the Kepler spacecraft continuously and simultaneously observed and collected data on more than 150,000 stars.
+Kepler discovered 715 new planets orbiting 305 stars, revealing multiple-planet systems much like our own solar system.
+Already Kepler discoveries include more than 3,600 planet candidates, 961 which have been verified as bona-fide worlds.
+Kepler looks for planets from one-half to 10 times the Earth’s mass that dwell in the habitable region of a Sun, also known as "The Goldilocks Region" - a region around a sun that is perfect for liquid water.
 Not too hot, not too cold, but just right.

-- The Kepler photometer will not return pretty pictures – it is designed to measure the stellar brightness of stars.
+- The Kepler photometer does not return pretty pictures – it is designed to measure the stellar brightness of stars.

-- The Kepler photometer will detect changes in the brightness of a star when it crosses in front of it or “transits the star.”
+- The Kepler photometer detects changes in the brightness of a star when it crosses in front of it or “transits the star.”
 These changes, or dips in brightness are minuscule and similar to detecting a mosquito crossing in front of a car’s headlight.

 - 2000 Ball people spent more than 100 hours helping with the Kepler build; 1.3 million lab hours over a five-year period.